erickrr-bd/Telk-Alert/README.md

 - Generation of application logs.

 ## Telk-Alert-Agent
-Telk-Alert-Agent is an application that validates current status of Telk-Alert's service or demon every minute, and, alerts when it isn't working for any reason.
+Telk-Alert-Agent is an application that periodically monitors the health of Telk-Alert.

 Characteristics:
-- It validates the current status of the Telk-Alert's service or demon every minute.
+- The validation time period is configurable, for example, every minute or every hour.
-- When Telk-Alert's service or demon isn't working for any reason, an alert every minute is sent.
+- The Telegram channel to which the alerts are sent is configurable.
-- Otherwise, that the service is working correctly, the alert is sent at two configurable hours of the day.
+- Validates the health status of the Telk-Alert daemon.
+In case, it isn't working for some reason, Telk-Alert-Agent sends an alert to a Telegram channel.
-- Send the status of the Telk-Alert service to a Telegram channel.
+- Validates the number of threads working on Telk-Alert as well as the number of alert rules that should be working.
+If this number doesn't match, Telk-Alert-Agent sends an alert to a Telegram channel and automatically restarts the Telk-Alert daemon.
+Ideal, when Telk-Alert is working but an alert rule stopped working.
-- Generation of application logs.
+- Generation of application logs in `/var/log/Telk-Alert`.

 # Requirements
-- CentOS 8 or Rocky Linux 8
+- CentOS 8 or Rocky Linux 8 (Tested in these versions)
 - ElasticSearch 7.x
 - Python 3.9
 - Python Libraries
   - libPyDialog 1.2 (https://github.com/erickrr-bd/libPyDialog)